DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - In addition to keeping the attacker away from a production environment, the honeypot allows administrators to observe an attacker’s activity without compromising the live environment
     - 🍏**pseudoflaw** is a false vulnerability in a system that may distract an attacker.
 This can also be added to honeypots
 - 7.7.7 Anti-malware
-    - **Malware**: program inserted into a system with the intent of compromising the CIA of the victim's data, applications, or  OS; malicious software that negatively impacts a system
+    - 💥**Malware**: program inserted into a system with the intent of compromising the CIA of the victim's data, applications, or  OS; malicious software that negatively impacts a system
     - The most important protection against malicious code is the use of antimalware software with up-to-date signature files and heuristic capabilities
         - multi-pronged approach with antimalware software on each system in addition to filtering internet content helps protect systems from infections
         - following the principle of least privilege, ensuring users do not have admin permissions on systems won’t be able to install apps that may be malicious